openzipkin/b3-propagation/README.md

 use a separate header such as `X-B3-Debug: 1` as no other flags were added and no implementation treats `X-B3-Flags` as a bit field.
 That said, renaming the field would cause more damage than good, so it was left alone.

+## What is the relationship between B3 context and trace data formats?

+When you see B3 headers of any kind, you cannot assume the out-of-band data is in Zipkin format, or even that data is sent to a tracing system.
+For example, some embed trace data into log lines correlated with the same IDs in the headers.
+Others use B3 headers for dramatically different trace formats.

+That said, it is typically the case that data is sent out-of-band, and outgoing fields match some fields in that data.
+For example, in [Zipkin format](https://github.com/openzipkin/zipkin-api), all fields except Accept and Deny flags are reported.
+That's because Accept is implied and Deny would not result in reported data.

+### Handling B3 when reporting data to a tracing system

+It is possible that a proxy, such as Envoy, accepts trace data correlated with B3 headers sent by the application.
+Depending on configuration, that proxy could start a trace for the act of sending trace data, amplifying traffic to your tracing system with low or negative value traces.
+While most sites will not trace data sent to a tracing system, there are generally 2 ways to address this proxy
+setup:

+1. Configure the proxy to not trace your trace reporting endpont (Ex in Zipkin, `POST /api/v2/spans`)
+2. Send `b3: 0` header (an explicit Deny), to prevent tracing.

+We recommend having your trace reporting library send `b3: 0`.
+This cements a cost to everyone, only to help those proxying their trace data.
+However, it is becoming common in mesh environments to proxy everything, and in reality there is limited ability for end users to change the sampling policy of proxies.

+Note: we don't suggest sending also `x-b3-sampled: 0` as the proxy problem is recent and largely contained to Envoy, which already supports B3 single format.
+Sending a larger second header would increase the pain to others who don't have this problem anyway.
+Put another way, the few proxies missing B3 single header support should update instead of burdening more people from lack thereof.